-Long-term building renovation is part of the National Action Plan.
-The strategy analyses the potential for savings in buildings in the Czech Republic, with a focus on houses, apartment blocks and other buildings that are usually inhabited.
-Given the diverse characteristics of the housing stock, possible savings were calculated based on stochastic modelling, allowing simulation of the energy performance of the entire stock of buildings.
-To perform the evaluation, the buildings are divided into categories by type, age and size, based on statistical data obtained from the Czech Statistical Office (Census of Population and Housing 2011).
-The model value for each category of 1 000 various buildings is calculated on the basis of adjusted variable parameters.
-The necessary input geometric parameters of the model and the limits set are adjusted so that the resulting calculated values match the provided statistical data (dimensional characteristics of the housing stock).
-It is therefore expected that the results contain a smaller margin of error than if the calculation were always to contain one representative of each category of building.
-In view of the available information on final energy consumption, the other input parameters of the model are then adjusted so that the calculated consumption of the entire housing stock in its current state generally corresponds to the actual situation (the available statistical data), and the model is then calibrated.
+The long-term building renovation strategy is part of this National Act Plan.
+The strategy analyses the potential for savings in Czech buildings and focuses on normally inhabited single-family, multi-family and other buildings.
+Given the varied properties of buildings across the housing stock, stochastic modelling of buildings was used to calculate possible savings; this made possible mass simulation of energy performance for the entire set of buildings.
+For the purposes of assessment, buildings are classified according to type, age and size on the basis of the statistical data provided by the Czech Statistical Office (2011 Population and Housing Census).
+The calculation model evaluates for each category selected 1000 different buildings on the basis of the variable parameters set.
+The required input geometric parameters of the model and their limits are set so that the resulting calculated values correspond to the statistical data provided (dimensional characteristics of the housing stock).
+The results are therefore expected to exhibit a lower error rate than would be the case if the calculation were based on just one representative building from each category.
+Based on available information on final energy consumption, the model's other input parameters are then adjusted so that consumption as calculated for the entire housing stock in its current state corresponds overall to the actual situation (the available statistics); the model is therefore calibrated.

-The aim of the strategy is to determine the potential savings in final energy consumption in the housing stock of the Czech Republic and the investment required to achieve these savings.
-On the basis of the model for buildings in their current state, energy-saving measures in the form of complete renovations of buildings with various energy standards are then tested.
+The purpose of the strategy is to determine possible final energy consumption savings for the Czech housing stock and the investment required to achieve those savings.
+The model for buildings in their current state is therefore then used to test savings measures in the form of the total renovation of a building to different energy standards.

-The strategy outlines four possible scenarios which could arise as result, highlighting the one most suitable for the achievement of the objective under Article 7.
+Consequently, the strategy describes 4 possible scenarios, highlighting the one which fits in best with achievement of the target set under Article 7.